mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 When creating a report, please fill in parts 1 and 2 with as much information as possible.
 A good problem description is most important for us.
-Other fiels are optional information that will help us resolve the problem as quickly as possible.
+Other fields are optional information that will help us resolve the problem as quickly as possible.

 ### 1. Bug report